samofoke/Build_Simple_App/README.md

-# todo_app
+# Sample for building your website
-going through the basics of web dev using a todo app
+going through the basics of html, CSS and JavaScript